mmshahria/GlassboardTech-API-Reference/Deals/PUT Update a deal Asset by dealId.md

  <strong> portfolioCompanyEntity </strong> `enum`

-The entity types of the portfolio company.
+The entity type of the portfolio company.

-Accepted `enum` values are `LIMITED_LIABILITY_COMPANY┃LIMITED_PARTNERSHIP┃C_CORPORATION┃S_CORPORATION┃GENERAL_PARTNERSHIP┃FOREIGN_ENTITY┃CORPORATION`.
+Accepted `enum` values are `LIMITED_LIABILITY_COMPANY┃LIMITED_PARTNERSHIP┃C_CORPORATION┃S_CORPORATION ┃ GENERAL_PARTNERSHIP ┃ FOREIGN_ENTITY ┃ CORPORATION`.

 The variable must be equal to one of the values that have been predefined for it.